nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 The `Patient Details`, `Patient Medical Records`, `Appointment Scheduling` is facilitated by HashMap which implements the following operations:

-- `PatientMap #add(Patient patient)` — This command adds the patient object into the patient list using the patient’s nric as key.
+- `PatientMap#add(Patient patient)` — Adds the patient object into the patient list using the patient’s Nric as key.
-- `PatientMap #remove(String nric)` — This command removes the patient object from the existing patient list.
+- `PatientMap#remove(String nric)` — Removes the patient object from the existing patient list.
-- `PatientMap #get(String nric)` — This command get the patient object resides in the existing patient list.
+- `PatientMap#get(String nric)` — Get the patient object resides in the existing patient list.
-- `PatientRecordMap #add(Patient patient)` — This command adds the patient's record object into the patient's record list using the patient’s nric as key.
+- `PatientRecordMap#add(Patient patient)` — Adds the patient's record object into the patient's record list using the patient’s Nric as key.
-- `PatientRecordMap #remove(String nric)` — This command removes the patient's record object from the existing patient's record list.
+- `PatientRecordMap#remove(String nric)` — Removes the patient's record object from the existing patient's record list.
-- `PatientRecordMap #get(String nric)` — This command get the patient's record object resides in the existing patient's record list.
+- `PatientRecordMap#get(String nric)` — Get the patient's record object resides in the existing patient's record list.
-- `AppointmentMap #add(Patient patient)` — This command adds the appointment object into the appointment list using the patient’s nric as key.
+- `AppointmentMap#add(Patient patient)` — Adds the appointment object into the appointment list using the patient’s Nric as key.
-- `AppointmentMap #remove(String nric)` — This command removes the appointment object from the existing appointment list.
+- `AppointmentMap#remove(String nric)` — Removes the appointment object from the existing appointment list.
-- `AppointmentMap #get(String nric)` — This command get the appointment object resides in the existing appointment list.
+- `AppointmentMap#get(String nric)` — Get the appointment object resides in the existing appointment list.

 **Design Considerations**